dashameter/chainlink-dash/README.md

 npm run setup
 ```

-Note: To stop the node, simply run `npm run stop`.
-Re-start the node with `npm run start`.
+Note: To stop the node, simply use `npm run stop`.
+Restart the node with `npm run start`.